EDUCATION AND FORMATION

 The Vincentians were one of the few communities that came to the United States for the explicit purpose of establishing a diocesan seminary.
 St. Mary’s of the Barrens Seminary in Perryville, Missouri was founded in 1818.
 By the 1950s the Vincentian apostolate of educating and forming priests reached scores of seminaries, with thousands of students.

-- Formation of future priests continues today in Kenya at (Seminary Name?).
+- Formation of future priests continues today in Kenya at Christ the King Seminary and DePaul Centre.

-- The Catholic Home Study program, established in (date?), has seen a resurgence of interest with digital products and online courses.
+- The Catholic Home Study program, established in 1941, has seen a resurgence of interest with digital products and online courses.

 - The DePaul Evangelization Center in Los Angeles continues to help with ongoing education for the poor and underserved populations.

-- Adult formation and elementary education in Vincentian parishes remain strong apostolates in more than (number) cities.
+- Adult formation and elementary education in Vincentian parishes remain strong apostolates in more than half a dozen cities.